AdobeDocs/app-builder/src/pages/guides/application_state.md

   await state.delete('key')

-  // list keys using an iterator, with glob pattern support, omit the match option to list all keys for await (const { keys } of state.list({ match: 'ke*' })) {
+  // list keys using an iterator, with glob pattern support, omit the match option to list all keys
+  // Note: match doesn't reduce the amount of work needed to traverse your key-values (see the #list-guarantees section) for await (const { keys } of state.list({ match: 'ke*' })) {
     console.log(keys)
   }